 By Kristina Lockridge

 Financing a vehicle can feel a bit like ordering off one of those 15-page bulky restaurant mega menus.
 You have an idea of what you’re looking for before you get there, but once it’s time to review your options and make a decision, you’re suddenly debating all the choices in front of you.
 Did I pick the right place?
 Am I getting the best deal here for what I want?
 How can I really be sure when there are so many options to consider?
+Here are a few car buying tips we recommend.

 The best way to circumvent these questions when purchasing a shiny new ride is to be as prepared as possible in advance, and go into the process knowing specifically what will work for you, your family and your budget.